sfplayer247/filet/README.md

 }
 ```

-If you want to open files, you need to set `FILET_OPENER` to something like `xdg-open`.
+You can set `FILET_OPENER` to a program to open files with.
+This defaults to `xdg-open`.

 ## Installation